origraph/origraph.js/README.md

 ```

 # Releasing a new version
-A list of reminders to make sure I don't forget any steps:
+A list of reminders to make sure we don't forget any steps:

 - Update the version in package.json
 - Update the release link in this README